Roberto Di Matteo: Schalke 04

 On 7 October 2014, Di Matteo was hired as the successor to Jens Keller at Schalke 04.
 At that point, Schalke sat 11th in the Bundesliga and had already been eliminated from the DFB-Pokal.
-Di Matteo was the third Italian head coach, after Giovanni Trapattoni and Nevio Scala, in Bundesliga history.
+Di Matteo was the third Italian head coach in the history of the Bundesliga, preceded by Giovanni Trapattoni and Nevio Scala.

 He won his first match 2–0 against Hertha Berlin on 18 October, with goals from Klaas-Jan Huntelaar and Julian Draxler.
 Schalke advanced from their Champions League group, with Max Meyer scoring the only goal in their final group match away to NK Maribor on 10 December.
 On 10 March 2015, Schalke defeated Real Madrid 4–3 in Madrid.
 However, Schalke lost 2–0 in the first leg on 18 February and 5–4 on aggregate.
 He resigned on 26 May 2015 after the team qualified for the UEFA Europa League by finishing sixth, following a run of two wins in ten matches which cost them a place in the Champions League.

 Aston Villa

-On 2 June 2016, Di Matteo was appointed the manager of newly relegated Championship club Aston Villa, working under the new chairman Tony Xia.
+On 2 June 2016, Di Matteo was appointed the manager of newly relegated Championship club Aston Villa, working under the new chairman Tony Xia and Keith Wyness.
 Di Matteo's former Chelsea teammate Steve Clarke was appointed as his assistant on the same day.
 On 3 October 2016, Di Matteo was sacked as manager after a string of poor results culminating in a 2–0 defeat at Preston North End.